Quincy Brown Pictures: Kourtney Kardashian’s New Boyfriend Is Diddy’s 25-Year-Old Son

 But at the moment, Quincy Brown is most famous for his new relationship with Kourtney Kardashian.
 There is a 12-year age difference between the two, though Kourtney has shown in the past that she doesn’t have a problem dating younger men.
 Kourtney has been spotted at times with pop star Justin Bieber, who is 14 years younger than her.

 The date also makes it seem that Kourtney and longtime boyfriend Scott Disick are once again on the outs.
-After breaking up in 2014, the pair have enjoyed an on-again off-again relationship.
+After breaking up in 2014, the pair have enjoyed an on-again, off-again relationship.
 Even through their down times, Scott and Kourtney have maintained a civil relationship for the sake of their three children, even going on family vacations together.

 And Scott revealed in a recent episode of Keeping Up With The Kardashians that he still has feelings for Kourtney.

-“I’m still, like, turned on by her if that’s what you’re asking,” Scott was seen telling Kourtney’s younger sister, Khloé (via a preview clip from Us Weekly).
+“I’m still, like, turned on by her if that’s what you’re asking,” Scott was seen telling Kourtney’s younger sister, Khloé, via a preview clip from Us Weekly.

 If Quincy Brown is indeed Kourtney Kardashian’s new boyfriend, it won’t be the first time he has dated within the extended Kardashian clan.
 A few weeks ago, he was spotted with Blac Chyna after she split from Rob Kardashian.